Strong demand drives NZ carbon prices higher at auction

 High carbon prices have incentivised the planting of pinus radiata in permanent plantations, causing concern in the rural areas where productive pastoral land has been lost to trees.

-Earlier this year, the Government outlined proposals to better manage carbon farming, which could see future permanent plantings of exotics like radiata pine excluded from the ETS.
+The Government this year outlined proposals to better manage carbon farming, which could exclude future permanent plantings of exotics like radiata pine from the ETS.

-Nash said there was a window to build safeguards into the system, prior to a new ETS framework coming into force next January.
+Nash said there was a window to build safeguards into the system, before a new ETS framework comes into force next January.